Suicide door

 A suicide door is an automobile door hinged at its rear rather than the front.
-Such doors were originally used on horse-drawn carriages but are rarely found on modern vehicles, primarily because they are less safe than front-hinged doors.
+Such doors were originally used on horse-drawn carriages, but are less common on modern vehicles than front-hinged doors, primarily because they are considered less safe.

-If the vehicle were moving and the rear-hinged door opened, aerodynamic drag would force the door open, and the person would have to lean out of the vehicle to reach the handle to close it.
-As seat belts were not commonly used in the early days of cars having suicide doors, the person could easily fall out of the car and into traffic, hence the name "suicide door".
-Another risk was from a car speeding past the parked car in the same direction.
-A front-hinged door would tend to be ripped off the parked car, but someone partly outside it might escape injury if they were not directly in the path of the speeding car.
-In contrast, a rear-hinged door would be forced shut, possibly striking the person.
+If the vehicle were moving and the rear-hinged door opened, aerodynamic drag would force the door open, and someone must lean out of the vehicle to reach the handle to close it.
+As seat belts were not commonly used in the early days of cars having suicide doors, the person reaching could easily fall out of the car and into traffic, hence the name "suicide door."

 Initially standard on many models, they later also became popularized as a modification on custom cars.
 Automobile manufacturers call the doors coach doors (Rolls-Royce), flexdoors (Vauxhall), freestyle doors (Mazda), rear access doors (Saturn), clamshell doors (BMW), or simply back-hinged doors.

 History

 The Fiat 600 Multipla with front suicide doors, right side doors open.
 Note that all four doors are connected to the B-pillars.

-Rear-hinged doors were common on cars manufactured in the first half of the 20th century, including the iconic Citroën Traction Avant.
+Rear-hinged doors were common on cars manufactured in the first half of the 20th century, including the Citroën Traction Avant.
 In the era before seat belts, the accidental opening of such doors meant that there was a greater risk of falling out of the vehicle compared to front-hinged doors, where airflow pushed the doors closed rather than opening them further.